Senior Lawyer - LLB

 Simon is a commercial lawyer and a specialist in employment and construction law.
-With a background working in farming and forestry, he prefers a plain-English and practical approach to solving any legal issues his clients may have.
-Some of Simon’s core practice areas include:
+With a background working in farming and forestry, he prefers a plain-English and practical approach to solving his client's legal issues.
+Simon joined the firm in 2017 after nine years practising in an international and a local firm in Auckland.
+Simon helps clients with:

 Contact Simon Davies-Colley